A Map is a collection that stores key-value pairs. They allow for efficient searches, insertions, and deletions.

 std::map<std::string, int> ages;

-Once the map is declared, we need to initialize it before using it.
+Once the map is declared, we must initialize it before using it.
 Here’s how to do it:

 You can create an empty map and then add elements to it: